kishorenc/road/README.md

 	    callback(null, {'json': obj});
 	}

-	// more use cases in example app
+	// for more use cases, see the example app

 Place your views in `/views` in app root.
 Each controller gets its own sub-directory inside `views`.
 For example, if you have a `show` method in your `fooController.js`, accessing `foo/show` will make Road look for the template file `views/foo/show.ejs`.